Joseph Campbell Mapped the One Chapter Every Founder Is Trying to Skip

 The identity that becomes the ceiling

-What they found, across a thousand stories, is that the identity the hero needed to shed was the same identity that made him a hero in the first place.
+What the myths map, across a thousand stories, is that the identity the hero needed to shed was the same identity that made him a hero in the first place.
 The qualities that got him into the story couldn't get him through the ordeal.
 Something old had to die so something new could live.

 Campbell found only two responses to this moment across every story in human history.

-The first is refusal — treating the abyss as another tactical problem, generating motion, adding complexity to avoid the confrontation the chapter is demanding.
+The first is refusal.
+Treating the abyss as another tactical problem.
+Generating motion, adding complexity, avoiding the confrontation the chapter is demanding.
 He documented what that costs.
 The wasteland.
 The story that doesn't move.
 The adventure that turns negative because the hero kept fighting in the wrong direction.

 The second is descent.
 Not giving up.
 Going in.
-Stopping the motion long enough to ask what this chapter is actually doing — not "how do I get through this faster" but: what is it stripping away?
-What identity is dying here?
-What cannot come with me into the next version of this?
+Stopping the motion long enough to understand what this chapter is actually doing.
+Not how to get through it faster, but what it is stripping away, which identity is dying, and what cannot come with you into the next version of this.

 That is the hardest question a founder can sit with.
 Not because it's ambiguous.
-Because the identity it asks you to release is the same one that built everything you've been protecting.
+Because the identity it asks you to release is the same one that built everything you have been protecting.
 Letting it die feels like destroying what you built.
-It's the only way to build what comes next.
+It is the only way to build what comes next.

 Stop optimizing it.
 Go in.